alshubati99/PythonWebScraping_Linkedin/README.md

     - These requests do not require a web browser.
     - Requests can be examined, replicated, and saved.
 - Hello World With Scrapy:
-    1. Install scrapy using 'pip instal scrapy'
+    1. Install scrapy using `pip instal scrapy`
-    2. run 'scrapy start project [name of the folder] '.
+    2. run `scrapy start project [name of the folder] `.
-    3. Navigate to 'spiders'
+    3. Navigate to `spiders`
-    4. run 'scrapy genspider ietf pythonscraping.com'.
+    4. run `scrapy genspider ietf pythonscraping.com`.
-    5. run 'scrapy runspider ietf.py'
+    5. run `scrapy runspider ietf.py`
 - Challenge:
     - CSS selectors or xpath selectors.
     - //h1